unconnected-dev/javascript-18/_udemy/understanding_es6_and_beyond/readme.txt

 has always existed in the language.
 Under the hood, a class in JavaScript is still just a special kind of function that sets up the prototype chain in a more intuitive way.

+Field:
+A field in JavaScript is a property that is created using the field syntax directly within a class.
+Fields are similar to properties, but the term "field" specifically refers to properties defined inside a class using the new syntax.

+Public Instance Fields:
+Public instance fields are properties that are created on each instance of the class.
+Unlike traditional properties, which are usually initialized in the constructor, public instance fields can be defined and initialized directly in the class body.